Ottawa in a 'strong position' to finish Indigenous consultation on Trans Mountain in 90 days: Sohi

 The 1,150-kilometre expansion project would boost the pipeline's capacity to roughly 890,000 barrels a day.
 It would allow Alberta's oilpatch to transport much more product to coastal B.C., where it would then be shipped to markets in Asia.

-Tanker traffic from the Westridge Marine Terminal would increase from about five vessels a month to one a day.
+With the completion of the expansion, crude oil-carrying tanker traffic from the Westridge Marine Terminal could increase from about three vessels a month to one a day.

 With their pipeline capacity severely constrained, Canada's oil producers have long demanded a new pipeline to tidewater that would allow Canadian producers to fetch prices closer to the going world rate for oil — which could in turn boost government revenue.